2023 Cybersecurity: The 9th International Workshop on Cyber Security and Privacy

-You are welcome to contribute your original research to 2018 Cybersecurity Workshop!
+You are welcome to contribute your original research to 2023 Cybersecurity Workshop!
 Cyber security and privacy protects for data information from adversarial disclosure or usage.
-Cyber communications intervolves with the Internet, cellular networks, city/community Wi-Fi mesh, satellite, vehicle networks, body networks, personal networks, enterprise and private networks, and many others.
 Cyber-attacks are currently prevailing in all these networks, user networking devices, and the applications.
 They are even more complex and malicious in the distributed and mobile environment.
 New malwares are emerging every day and they are even more stealthy and intelligent, and targeting the vulnerabilities of OSs, browsers, and applications.
 Moreover, new network protocols and applications open new channels for adversaries to take advantage.

-2018 Cybersecurity workshop solicits previously unpublished research papers in any aspect of security data analytics, network communication, application, and computer security or privacy in the theory, design, implementation, prototype, analysis, evaluation, testing, verification, or empirical results of secure systems.
-Authors of Cybersecurity workshop 2018 are free for enjoying CyberC 2018 and Big Data Summit.
+2023 Cybersecurity workshop solicits previously unpublished research papers in any aspect of cybersecurity, such as vulnerability analysis, cryptographic, risk assessment, network security, data security, blockchain, and computer security or privacy in the theory, design, implementation, prototype, analysis, evaluation, testing, verification, or empirical results of secure systems.
 Authors are invited to submit original technical papers covering, but not limited to the topics of interest listed below:

 Accountability and anonymity

 Distributed systems security